"Do You AUMI?" Jam and Recording Sessions

-Now in its third year, the AUMI Jam and Recording Sessions are a series of monthly community improvisations sponsored by AUMI-KU InterArts, Independence Inc., and the Sound+Vision Studio of the Lawrence Public Library.
+Now in its fourth year, the AUMI Jam and Recording Sessions are a series of monthly community improvisations sponsored by AUMI-KU InterArts, Independence Inc., and the Sound+Vision Studio of the Lawrence Public Library.
 Sessions are free, and take place in the Sound+Vision Studio and nearby meeting room, and are open to anyone who wishes to participate.
-The these all-ability jam sessions will begin again in February 2018, and will continue each month.
+The these all-ability jam sessions will begin again on January 29, 2019, and will continue each month.

 What happens in an AUMI Jam Session?

 Each session typically begins with an introduction to the Adaptive Use Musical Instrument in the meeting room.
 Students from the KU Music Therapy Department provide tips and assistance for how to set up the AUMI on laptops and iPads for each participant to try out ways of playing it.

 Since the instrument works by using an outward-facing camera in the laptop or iPad to trigger sound through movement, the chance to try a few approaches and to decide whether to play timpani with a tilt of the chin, or piano with a side-to-side sway, or flute with a dancing foot before going into the studio is a welcome opportunity for many participants.

 Then, in groups of 3 or 4, those who wanted to participate in recorded jam sessions enter the gorgeous Sound+Vision Studio where the studio manager records their improvisation and loads it into the Sound Cloud.

 What Happens in the Recording Studio?